anttiharju/yubikey-setup/README.md

 but is organized well enough that you should be able to modify if you have a need.

-The instructions have been tested on macOS 10.12 (Sierra) with a YubiKey 4 and YubiKey Neo.
+The instructions have been tested on macOS 15.3.2 (Sequioa) with a YubiKey 5C Nano.
 While there are sections that are OS independent, most of the tricky bits are macOS specific.

 To perform these instructions, the YubiKey should be plugged into your computer's USB port.